Dental Implant Bone Grafting

 Major Bone Grafts

 Major bone grafts are often performed to repair jaw defects.
 These defects may be due to a traumatic injury, a surgery, or congenital defects.
 Large defects are repaired using the patient’s own bone, which is harvested from multiple sites depending on the size of the defect.
-These procedures are routinely performed in an operating room and do require a hospital stay.
+These procedures are generally performed in an operating room and require a hospital stay.